mindset-dojo/mindset-dojo.github.io/_forms/four-patterns.md

 authors:
   - kyle-ingersoll
   - michael-basil
-excerpt: "Four Patterns is from Zen Toolkit from Institute of Zen Leadership and introduces the archtypical FEBI™ energies (Driver, Organizer, Collaborator, Visionary) into embodied practice through motion."
+excerpt: "Four Patterns is part of the Zen Toolkit from Institute of Zen Leadership and introduces the archtypical FEBI™ energies (Driver, Organizer, Collaborator, Visionary) into embodied practice through motion."
 ---

 ## Intention

-Four Patterns is from Zen Toolkit from Institute of Zen Leadership and introduces the archtypical FEBI™ energies (Driver, Organizer, Collaborator, Visionary) into embodied practice through motion.
+Four Patterns is part of the Zen Toolkit from Institute of Zen Leadership and introduces the archtypical FEBI™ energies (Driver, Organizer, Collaborator, Visionary) into embodied practice through motion.
 Those energies represent common aspects of people's personalities.
 Through practice, one can tap into those parts of themselves at will.

 ## Experience